Frequently Asked Questions

 - Explore the Public Policy Summer Fellowship pages for more detailed information.
 If you still have questions, please attend one of our information sessions or contact Polly O'Brien at 617-495-5091.

 How do I know if I am eligible for Rappaport Institute Public Policy Fellow Program?

-Graduate-level students who will continue with their studies in the 2018-19 academic year at local universities, such as Harvard University, MIT, Boston University, Suffolk University, Northeastern University, UMass Boston, Brandeis, and Tufts University, who are studying in programs with public-policy implications for the Greater Boston metropolitan area or the Commonwealth of Massachusetts are eligible for our program.
+Graduate-level students who will continue with their studies in the 2018-19 academic year at local universities, such as Harvard University, MIT, Boston University, Suffolk University, Northeastern University, UMass Boston, Brandeis, Boston College, and Tufts University, who are studying in programs with public-policy implications for the Greater Boston metropolitan area or the Commonwealth of Massachusetts are eligible for our program.

-Students can come from a wide range of fields, including: architecture and design, business administration, economics, education, ethnic studies, divinity, engineering, environmental studies, geography, medicine, nursing, political science, public health, psychology, public policy, sociology, urban policy and planning, and women's studies.
+Students can come from a wide range of fields, including: architecture and design, business administration, economics, education, ethnic studies, divinity, engineering, environmental studies, geography, medicine, nursing, political science, public health, psychology, public policy, sociology, social work, urban policy and planning, and women's studies.
 Students from other disciplines are welcome to apply for internships as well, as long as their study somehow relates to public policy issues in Greater Boston.
 Law students are not eligible for the Rappaport Institute Public Policy Fellow Program.
 But the Rappaport Center for Law and Public Service runs a separate Rappaport program for law students at Boston College, Boston University, Harvard University, New England School of Law, Northeastern, and Suffolk University.
 For more information, contact Lissy Medvedow, Executive Director, Rappaport Center for Law and Public Policy at Boston College Law School.